khadas/khadas_docs/linux/source/vim4/EraseEmmc.md

 title: Erase eMMC
 ---

-There are 3 different ways to erase all data on the onboard eMMC storage:
+There are 3 ways to erase the eMMC:
-* Serial Mode (For developers)
+* Serial Mode (Developers)
 * Interrupt Mode
 * CLI Mode